sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Refinement
-The model and the forecast works well however there are few states that will not work because they are on a different
+The model and the forecast works well however there are few states that will not work because they are on a different epidemic curve for example **Michigan**

 ## IV.
 Results